Who We Are

 Sister Lillian Englert

-Along with the Spirit Center team, she facilitates individual retreats, the two annual “Come to the Quiet” retreats in January and June, and the Advent retreat.
-Silence is important, she says, because it is where “we can really listen to God.
+Along with the Spirit Center team, she facilitated individual retreats, the two annual “Come to the Quiet” retreats in January and June, and the Advent retreat.
+Silence is important, she said, because it is where “we can really listen to God.
 Silence invites us to be in our most sacred space.”

 For many, however, the surrender to silence is anything but peaceful.
-That’s why Sister Lillian serves as a guide.
-She and the retreatant will initially meet for Spiritual Direction and then set a schedule that will provide the best support.
-“Many fear silence,” says Sister Lillian, “so we allow for options to talk.
+That’s why Sister Lillian served as a guide.
+She and the retreatant initially met for spiritual direction and then set a schedule that provided the best support.
+“Many fear silence,” said Sister Lillian, “so we allow for options to talk.
 It helps to share what is happening.”
-She also adds that in the “Come to the Quiet” retreats, people appreciate the opportunity to experience shared silence as “supportive and powerful.”
+She also added that in the “Come to the Quiet” retreats, people appreciated the opportunity to experience shared silence as “supportive and powerful.”

-As someone who prefers working with people one-on-one, it’s interesting to learn that Sister Lillian has also had a long career as a classroom teacher.
-After her Monastic Profession in 1963, she taught a wide range of ages and subjects, including religion, but eventually settled in for 18 years as English teacher at Bishop Kelly High School in Boise.
-In addition to her B.A. in Education, she earned a Master’s degree in theology and spirituality.
-Sister Lillian was called home from Boise to be Formation Director in 1989.
-During these seven years, she also began retreat work.
+Sister Lillian also had a long career as a classroom teacher.
+After her monastic profession in 1963, she taught a wide range of ages and subjects, including religion, but eventually settled in for 18 years as English teacher at Bishop Kelly High School in Boise.
+In addition to her B.A. in Education, she earned a master’s degree in theology and spirituality.
+Sister Lillian was called home from Boise to be formation director in 1989.
+During those seven years, she also began retreat work.

 Born in Montana, she eventually entered college at Mt.
 Angel in Oregon, where the idea of religious life began to take root.
-Sister Lillian affirms that religious life was a natural fit for her even though it wasn’t always obvious.
-“Oh I was going to get married and have six boys,” she laughs.
-But after some encouragement from two aunts who were Sisters of Charity in Nazareth, Kentucky, she tentatively entered St. Gertrude’s after college, sight unseen.
+Sister Lillian affirmed that religious life was a natural fit for her, even though it wasn’t always obvious.
+“Oh, I was going to get married and have six boys,” she laughed.
+But after some encouragement from two aunts who were Sisters of Charity of Nazareth, Kentucky, she tentatively entered St. Gertrude’s after college, sight unseen.